-Mérida is the proud cultural capital of the region, a beautiful colonial city with strong manners.
+Mérida is the proud cultural capital of the region, a beautiful colonial city with a strong traditional character.
 Mérida offers a range of interesting possibilities to the visitor.

-Mérida is the cultural reference of the Yucatan Peninsula, a beautiful colonial city with a strong Yucatecan character, forged through years of influences without losing an iota of its essence.
-Their customs and accent are part of the intangible, of everything that will inevitably catch you.
+Mérida is the cultural reference of the Yucatan Peninsula, a beautiful colonial city with a marked Yucatecan character, forged through years of influences without losing an iota of its essence.
+Their customs and accent is part of the intangible, of everything that will inevitably catch you.

 Merida is essential to know Yucatan.